- Hyperpigmentation refers to dark spots or patches on the skin.

 How to Use Apple Cider Vinegar for Hyperpigmentation

-Apple cider vinegar is highly acidic and must be diluted to be safely applied to the skin.
+Apple cider vinegar is highly acidic and must be diluted first for safe application.

 - Apply the mixture over pigmented areas once per day using a cotton pad

-- Let sit for two to three minutes, then rinse with lukewarm water
+- Let rest for two to three minutes; rinse with lukewarm water

-To help counteract apple cider vinegar’s drying effects, you can add the contents of a vitamin E capsule to the mixture.
+To help counteract the drying effects, you can add the contents of a vitamin E capsule to the mixture.

 Is It Safe?

-Even when diluted, apple cider vinegar is highly astringent and its acidity can disrupt natural skin pH levels.
-Side effects include dryness, redness, irritation and burning sensations.
-It is not recommended for dry or sensitive skin types.
-Discontinue use if irritation occurs.
+However, even when diluted, this vinegar is highly astringent, and its acidity can disrupt natural skin pH levels.
+Side effects include dryness, redness, irritation and burning sensations; if you experience these symptoms, discontinue use.

 Other Home Remedies for Hyperpigmentation

-Other home remedies for skin discoloration may be more effective and less harmful than apple cider vinegar.
+Other home remedies for hyperpigmented areas may be more effective and less harmful than apple cider vinegar.
 They work by exfoliating the skin or inhibiting the production of tyrosinase, an enzyme necessary for melanin formation.
 These include:

 - Aloe vera gel